WMPS

-WMPS (1210 AM) – branded as Sunny 1210 & 103.1 – is a commercial radio station licensed to Bartlett, Tennessee, and serving the Memphis metropolitan area.
-Owned by Flinn Broadcasting, it airs an adult standards and soft oldies radio format.
-The studios are on Mount Moriah Road Extension at Ridgeway Road in Memphis.
+WMPS (1210 AM) is a commercial radio station licensed to Bartlett, Tennessee, United States, and serving the Memphis metropolitan area.
+Owned by Flinn Broadcasting, it airs an adult standards and soft oldies format branded "Sunny 1210 & 103.1".
+WMPS's studios are on Mount Moriah Road Extension at Ridgeway Road in Memphis, and the transmitter is on Rockyford Road at Walker Farms in Bartlett.

-By day, WMPS is powered at 10,000 watts.
-Because 1210 AM is a clear channel frequency reserved for Class A WPHT in Philadelphia, WMPS greatly reduces power at night to 250 watts to avoid interference.
-It uses a directional antenna with a four-tower array.
-The transmitter is on Rockyford Road at Walker Farms in Bartlett.
-It also simulcasts over 250-watt FM translator W276BH at 103.1 MHz in Memphis and streams online.
+The station also simulcasts over FM translator W276BH (103.1 FM) in Memphis and streams online.